 Due to its calm disposition, the Exotic shorthair makes a great pet for families or retirees who want the look and personality of the Persian with an easy to care for coat.

 The Exotic Shorthair is a relative newcomer to the cat fancy originating in the United States in the 1960s.
 The breed is the result of crossing American Shorthairs with Persian cats.
 Later other breeds were used as outcrosses including Burmese and Abyssinians.
 The only allowable outcross for the Exotic Shorthair now is the Persian.
 Due to the fact that they are outcrossed to Persians, most litters will contain both short-haired and long-haired kittens.

 In the UK a similar breeding programme was underway crossing Persians with British Shorthairs.

-The breed received official recognition with the Cat Fanciers Association in 1966.
+The Cat Fanciers Association officially recognised the Exotic in 1966.

-The Exotic is a medium to large cat, with a short thick, broad, deep chest, short, sturdy legs and tail with a rounded tip.
+The Exotic is a medium to large cat, with a short thick, broad, deep chest, short, sturdy legs and a tail with a rounded tip.
 They are surprisingly heavy when picked up.

 The face is round, with a snub-nose, large, expressive eyes and short round ears.
 The cheeks are full, forehead rounded with wide jaws and a firm chin.
 Nicknamed the “teddy bear cat”, that is exactly what they look like.
 Cute, soft and cuddly.

-The coat is short, thick and plush, it comes in all the colours of the cat rainbow.
+The coat is short, thick and plush.
+Almost all colours and patterns are accepted.